In the matter of X and Y (Children: Adoption Order: Setting Aside)

 Family & Civil Clerk

-Daniel specialises in Family Law and the Court of Protection.
-He represents clients across the North West of England and North Wales.
+Daniel specialises in all areas of family law and the Court of Protection.
+He represents clients across the North of England and North Wales.
+He has appeared at all levels including the Supreme Court.

 Daniel enjoys working closely with those who instruct him.
 He regularly advises on complex issues and is available to provide advice at short notice.